Battle of Saipan: Impact on Japanese politics and morale

 Saipan's loss had a greater impact in Japan than any of its previous defeats.
 The Emperor of Japan, Hirohito, recognized that American control of the island would result in Tokyo being bombed.
-After the Japanese defeat at the Battle of Philippine Sea, he demanded that the Japanese General Staff plan another naval attack to prevent its fall.
+After the Japanese defeat at the Battle of the Philippine Sea, he demanded that the Japanese General Staff plan another naval attack to prevent its fall.
 Hirohito only accepted Saipan's eventual fall on 25 June 1944 when his advisors told him all was lost.
 The defeat brought the collapse of Hideki Tōjō's government.
 Disappointed with the progress of the war, Hirohito withdrew his support for Tōjō, who resigned as prime minister of Japan on 18 July.
 He was replaced by former General Kuniaki Koiso, a less capable leader.

 Saipan's fall led the Japanese government's war reporting to admit for the first time that the war was going poorly.
 In July, Imperial General Headquarters published a statement providing a summary of the battle and the loss of the island, and the government allowed a translation of a Time magazine article, which included the civilian suicides on the last days of the battle, to be published in The Asahi Shimbun, Japan's largest newspaper, while the battle was in progress.
 Before the battle had ended, the Japanese government issued the "Outline for the Evacuation of Schoolchildren" in June, anticipating the bombing of Japan's cities.
 This evacuation, the only compulsory one enacted during the war, separated more than 350,000 third-through sixth-graders who lived in major cities from their families and sent them into the countryside.

 The capture of Saipan pierced the Absolute National Defense Zone, forcing the Japanese leadership to reconsider the outcomes they could expect for the war.
 In July, the Chief of the War Guidance department of Imperial General Headquarters, Colonel Sei Matsutani, drafted a report stating that the conquest of Saipan destroyed all hope of winning the war.
 After the war, many Japanese military and political leaders stated that Saipan was a turning point.
 For example, Vice Admiral Shigeyoshi Miwa stated "Our war was lost with the loss of Saipan," and Fleet Admiral Osami Nagano acknowledged the battle's importance, saying "When we lost Saipan, Hell is on us."